hoplaahei/hoplaahei.github.io/_posts/2015-01-17-opensuse-installation.md

 ## Why you should use a Display Manager

 I like to autologin without entering a password, and in display managers such as slim this is easy to do (just Google it).
 But one thing I see a lot on Linux forums is users getting berated when they ask how to autologin to a display manager.
-The typical response is, "there is no point in using a display manager if you're going to bypass it".
-This is not true, as the login/display manager does other things such as interface with `policykit` to enable `ACLs` (modern nix permissions), so we don't need to mess around with permissions the old way.
+The typical response is, "there is no point in using a display manager if you're going to autologin".
+This suggests the Display Manager's sole purpose is to log a user in, but this is not true.
+It does other things such as interface with `policykit` to enable `ACLs` (modern nix permissions), so we don't need to mess around with permissions the old way.
 But if you insist, here is the fiddly way to bypass using a display manager and still autologin to X...

 ## X Autologin Without Display Manager